isaacs/node-tar/README.md

 1. `options` - An optional object specifying various options
 2. `paths` - An array of paths to add or extract
 3. `callback` - Called when the command is completed, if async.
-(If sync, providing a callback throws a `TypeError`.)
+(If sync or no file specified, providing a callback throws a `TypeError`.)

-If the command is sync (ie, if `options.sync=true`), then the callback is not allowed, and the action will be completed immediately.
+If the command is sync (ie, if `options.sync=true`), then the callback is not allowed, since the action will be completed immediately.

 If a `file` argument is specified, and the command is async, then a `Promise` is returned.
+In this case, if async, a callback may be provided which is called when the command is completed.

 If a `file` option is not specified, then a stream is returned.
 For `create`, this is a readable stream of the generated archive.
 For `list` and `extract` this is a writable stream that an archive should be written into.
+If a file is not specified, then a callback is not allowed, because you're already getting a stream to work with.

-(`replace` and `update` only work on existing archives, and so require a `file` argument.)
+`replace` and `update` only work on existing archives, and so require a `file` argument.

-Sync commands return a stream that acts on its input immediately in the same tick.
+Sync commands without a file argument return a stream that acts on its input immediately in the same tick.
 For readable streams, this means that all of the data is immediately available by calling `stream.read()`.
 For writable streams, it will be acted upon as soon as it is provided, but this can be at any time.

 ### tar.c(options, fileList, callback) [alias: tar.create]